 Catholic Church of St Paul the Crucified information

-The Catholic Church of St Paul the Crucified , just off ul Pridunavski, was completed in 1892.
+This church just off ul Pridunavski was completed in 1892.
 Its original murals, stained-glass windows, chandeliers and icons survive.
-St Paul’s was the first Bulgarian church equipped with an organ, and they still fire up the 700-pipe monster for Sunday mass.
+St Paul’s was the first Bulgarian church equipped with an organ, and the 700-pipe monster is still fired up for Sunday Mass.